Qentora/quoptuna/README.md

 ---

-Qoptuna is a proposed open-source project that combines quantum computing with Optuna's hyperparameter optimization framework.
+quoptuna is a proposed open-source project that combines quantum computing with Optuna's hyperparameter optimization framework.

 ## Installation